samsquire/ideas4/README.md

  * There is the mathematics of change.
 Such as integration and differentiation.
 There is also change in memory over time.
  *

+# 126. Invariant expressions and induction at the tip of execution

+If you can refer to anything in your current expression, you have maximum expressivity.

+If you can declare behaviour at your current expression and define what something is, you can always create forward progress with your program.

+The question is how to optimise this approach.

+A loop represents an overconstrained evaluation of a whole set.
+Sometimes we only want to do partial loops, from the context of an inner expression.

+For example a sudoku solver could maintain list of potential numbers for each cell.

+It needs to eliminate options through impossibility.
+It should start with the most overspecified rows and columns first.

+You can either do this in one whole step, which is inefficient or do it piecemeal in an ordered fashion.

+So we want to order loop subiterations.
+When does a loop become relevant?

+So I propose loops are queries and are specifications of what should be true, but they are lazily evaluated for efficiency.

+You can in effect select over a loop.
+Or provide a when clause to a loop.

+Essentially control flow is in and out of a loop at different intervals depending on an order.

 # incomplete ideas

 Memory set to network calls